1005 N. Marion St.

 14. Have you ever given this company/individual authorization to use your license number for any purpose whatsoever?

-15. Do you or your company have any affiliation with this company/individual who is using your license?
+15. Do you or your company have any affiliation with this company/individual using your license?

 16. Have you ever pulled permits for this company/individual?